-AKPsi was caught in the past but committed to progress.
+AKPsi is committed to progress.
 The fraternity shared their 10-year plan for becoming a long-term learning and education organization with Galvin Technologies.
 The project team translated that vision into a technology implementation roadmap and got to work.

 Galvin started by addressing constituent needs with customized Salesforce Communities.
 The branded portal supports content sharing, personalized digital experiences, business processes, and information access for defined groups of people.
-Galvin developed unique communities for students, alumni, volunteers, and donors providing each with an experience tailored for their connection to the organization.
+Galvin developed unique communities for students, alumni, volunteers, and their board of directors providing each with an experience tailored for their connection to the organization.

-- Eventbrite offers online event management and ticketing with easy browsing and promotions geared toward the fraternity’s targeted audiences.
+- Fonteva Events offers online event management and ticketing with easy browsing and promotions geared toward the fraternity’s targeted audiences.

 - The Classy fundraising suite syncs AKPsi donors, contributions, campaigns, teams, and fundraising pages in real time.
 The platform works internationally and offers flexibility for different types of fundraising including peer-to-peer, crowdfunding, events, and one-time or recurring donations.